savonrb/httpi/README.md

     HTTPI.get "http://example.com"

-And this executes a POST request:
+And this executes a PUT request:

-    HTTPI.post "http://example.com", "<some>xml</some>"
+    HTTPI.put "http://example.com", "<some>xml</some>"

 HTTPI
 -------------

 The `HTTPI` module uses one of the available adapters to execute HTTP requests.
-It currently supports GET and POST requests:
+It currently supports GET, POST and PUT requests:

 ### GET